Research Output per year

 Currently she is a trainee for a Professional Doctorate in Engineering (PDEng) in the Smart Buildings and Cities program and her project is titled “Designing a guideline to support decisions on thermal comfort control strategies and building parameters for designing high performance office buildings”

-Designing a decision support tool for high performance office buildings focusing on energy flexibility: supporting decisions on thermal comfort control strategies and building design parametersPapachristou, C., 30 Sep 2019, (Accepted/In press) Eindhoven: Technische Universiteit Eindhoven.
+Designing a decision support tool for high performance office buildings focusing on energy flexibility: supporting decisions on thermal comfort control strategies and building design parametersPapachristou, C., 28 Nov 2019, Eindhoven: Technische Universiteit Eindhoven.

 Research output: Thesis › Pd Eng Thesis › Academic